 I smiled to myself; a mother of sons.
 There is something very fragile about those first, tentative steps into a grown-up world of independence and learning to express the person you know yourself to be on the inside.
 It is a time of great vulnerability when the desire for acceptance and approval can lead to you conforming to the patterns laid by others, responding to their image of who you ‘should’ be.. and a time when the fledgling wings are easily clipped, damaged or irreparably broken by an unkind word or a lack of trust in your ability to become an individual in your own right.

 The indulgent smile froze for a moment as I realised that some aspects of teenagerhood are not reserved for teenagers… but can happen to us all at any point in our lives.
 I thought about my hair.

-I was fifty-four when I dyed my hair rebellious; a colour somewhere between disaster and flame.
+I was in my fifties when I dyed my hair rebellious; a colour somewhere between disaster and flame.
 It was short too; I had hacked it off with the meat shears in an act of sheer defiance… carving an image that owed no thought to anything but my own freedom to choose.
 I loved it.
 It carried danger signals and waved a flag of independence, screaming in no uncertain terms that enough was enough and I would no longer take either the garbage or the begrudged crumbs of affection upon which I had subsisted for far too long.
 I had no idea where this was going, but that it was going to go somewhere… anywhere….I was very certain….